sanmai/rate-limiter/README.md

 ## Overview

-Need to prevent API abuse, protect your services from excessive traffic, or implement fair usage policies?
-This library provides a simple solution for rate limiting with the sliding window approach.
+Rate limiting with the sliding window approach.

-**Real-world example:** Imagine you need to limit API requests to 100 per minute and 1000 per hour per client.
+Real-world example: Imagine you need to limit API requests to 100 per minute and 1000 per hour per client.
 This library lets you create a rate limiter with a 1-minute window and 1-hour observation period, then check if a client exceeds either of these limits.

 ## Features

-✅ **Two-level limiting** - Window-based and period-based limits<br>
+- Two-level limiting - Window-based and period-based limits
-✅ **Lazy evaluation** - Calculates limits only when needed<br>
+- Lazy evaluation - Calculates limits only when needed
-✅ **Simple API** - Easy-to-use interface for rate limiting<br>
-✅ **Detailed feedback** - Clear information about rate limit status<br>
-✅ **Compatible with PHP 8.1+** - Works with modern PHP versions<br>
-✅ **PSR-compatible** - Easily integrates with PSR-15 middleware
+- PSR-compatible - Easily integrates with PSR-15 middleware

 ## How it works (the simple version)

 This rate limiter provides two types of limits:

-1. **Window limits** - Controls request rates in the most recent time window (e.g., 100 requests per minute)
+1. Window limits - Controls request rates in the most recent time window (e.g., 100 requests per minute)
-2. **Period limits** - Controls total requests over a longer observation period (e.g., 1000 requests per hour)
+2. Period limits - Controls total requests over a longer observation period (e.g., 1000 requests per hour)

 The rate limiter itself tracks requests, while the limits are set when checking if they've been exceeded.